drcode/ezbitmap-clj/README.md

 This library will generate a full-color bitmap from ASCII art in Clojure.
 Note that it is not identical to the javascript version, and is somewhat less advanced: It has no upscaling support, and will generate slightly different colors than the javascript version.

+Follow me on [twitter](https://twitter.com/lisperati) for any future news on this library.

 To use it, include `ezbitmap-clj` in your `deps.edn` file:

 ```clojure